Is Your Food Sensitivity Keeping You Awake at Night?

 How to Identify If You Suffer From Food Sensitivity?

 Identifying if you are suffering from food sensitivity is challenging.
-In some cases, symptoms are severe and obvious like diarrhoea or skin rashes, but often symptoms are subtle making it almost unnoticeable.
+In some cases, symptoms are severe and obvious like diarrhea or skin rashes, but often symptoms are subtle making it almost unnoticeable.

 Symptoms of food sensitivity include abdominal cramps, hives, swelling of the face, heartburn, constipation, and anaphylactic shock.
 Sometimes food sensitivity symptoms worsen during or after physical activity.